s-victor/TinyPedal/docs/customization.md

 ## Fuel calculator
 **Fuel calculator can be accessed from `Tools` menu in main window.**

-On the left side is calculation panel, which handles `fuel` and `virtual energy` usage calculation and results display.

 Fuel value and unit symbol depend on `Fuel Unit` setting from [Units](#units) config dialog, `L` = liter, `gal` = gallon.
 Virtual energy unit is `%` = percentage.
 Note, after changed `Fuel Unit` setting, it is required to close and reopen `Fuel calculator` in order to update units info for calculation.

+    Calculation panel
+On the left side is calculation panel, which handles `fuel` and `virtual energy` usage calculation and results display.

+This panel also includes a vertical `pit stop preview` bar on the left, which visualizes pit stops as blue marks and stint laps as grey marks.
+Each pit stop mark shows a reference lap completion number.
+Total estimated number of race laps is displayed at bottom of the bar.

+Note, when `Energy consumption` value is higher than zero, pit stops and stint laps from preview bar will be calculated based on energy usage.
+Stint lap mark may not be displayed if there is not enough space to draw.

+    Consumption history table
-On the right side is fuel consumption history table, which lists `lap number`, `lap time`, `fuel consumption`, `virtual energy consumption`, `battery drain`, `battery regen`, `average tyre tread wear`, `tank capacity` data from [Consumption History](#consumption-history) data.
+On the right side is consumption history table, which lists `lap number`, `lap time`, `fuel consumption`, `virtual energy consumption`, `battery drain`, `battery regen`, `average tyre tread wear`, `tank capacity` data from [Consumption History](#consumption-history) data.
 Invalid lap time or consumption data is highlighted in red.

 Click `Load Live` button to load or update consumption history from live session to history table and automatically fill in latest data to calculator.